cloudflare/workerd/docs/vscode.md

 ## Debugging

-There is a `.vscode/launch.json` file included in the project that is with a single configuration for debugging the `workerd` binary on Linux.
+There is a `.vscode/launch.json` file included in the project for launching the `workerd` binary with the debugger attached from VSCode.
+This is supported on Linux (x64) and OS X (arm64).

 The debug from vscode, first ensure that you have saved a vscode workspace for workerd, `File -> Save Workspace As...`, then `Run -> Start Debugging (F5)`.

-Running the project will prompt you for workerd configuration and proceed to serve it from workerd running under `gdb`.
+Running the project will prompt you for workerd configuration.
 To use the helloworld sample, the configuration argument would be `serve ${workspaceFolder}/samples/helloworld/config.capnp`.